mpobjects/bdparsii/src/test/perftest/README.md

 }
 ```

 This will test both parsing/compilation of the expression as execution of the given expression.
+This test is based on the [original performance test](http://andreas.haufler.info/2013/12/how-to-write-one-of-fastest-expression.html) of the parsii library.

 ## Results